Swimming pool: Safety

-Pools pose a risk of drowning, which may be significant for swimmers who are inexperienced, suffer from seizures, that have a heart condition or that have autism.
+Pools pose a risk of drowning, which may be significant for swimmers who are inexperienced, suffer from seizures, have a heart condition, or have autism.
 Drowning risk is increased for young children.
-Males drown more frequently than women.
+Males drown more frequently than females.
 Lifeguards are employed at most pools to execute water rescues and administer first aid as needed in order to reduce this risk.

 Diving in shallow areas of a pool may also lead to significant head and neck injuries; diving, especially head-first diving, should be done in the deepest point of the pool.
 Different organizations have different minimum requirements on safe pool depth for diving.
 The American Red Cross recommends a minimum depth of 9 feet, while the Department of Health of the New York state prohibits diving in less than 8 feet of water.
-Olympic diving pools for diving from up to 10 meters (~32 feet) must comply with the World Aquatics' guidelines, which require the pool to be 5 meters (~16 feet) deep.
+Olympic diving pools for diving from up to 10 m must comply with the World Aquatics' guidelines, which require the pool to be 5 m deep.

 In regions where residential pools are common, drowning is a major cause of childhood death.
-An article by the CDC states that a majority of drownings of children between ages 1-4 happen in swimming pools.
+An article by the CDC states that a majority of drownings of children ages one to four occur in swimming pools.
 As a precaution, many jurisdictions require that residential pools be enclosed with fencing to restrict unauthorized access.
 Many products exist, such as removable baby fences.
 The evidence for floating alarms and window/door alarms to reduce the risk of drowning is poor.

-"Slip and fall" injuries can occur on the surfaces surrounding swimming pools if the surfaces are not made with non-skid materials or are in poor repair.
+"Slip and fall" injuries can occur on the surfaces surrounding swimming pools if the surfaces are not made with non-skid materials.
+Running is also prohibited as it can contribute to this.